Ctrlmonster/koota-tree-queries/README.md

 );

 // example query2 💟️(🚀): check for pickups that are in range of a spaceship const pickupsThatHaveASpaceshipInRange = createTreeQuery( IsHealthPickup, Radius, Position, InPickupRange(IsSpaceship, Radius, Position)
 );

+// example query3 💟️(🚀(🧑)): check for pickups that are in range of a spaceship
+//                        that is controlled by a player

+const OperatedBy = relation(); const pickupsInPlayerShipRange = createTreeQuery( IsHealthPickup, Radius, Position, InPickupRange(IsSpaceship, Radius, Position,
+                OperatedBy(IsPlayer)
+  )
+);

 // -----------------------------------------------------------------------------